The self-paced "Core Programs" are built on the following formula for success and include:

 * A library of former CA PT and MPT bar exam questions to be completed in the same manner as the essay questions.

-* A number of one on one tutoring sessions to build on written feedback, focus on techniques for better legal analysis, develop a study schedule, provide individual PT coaching and meet other individual needs.
+* One on one tutoring sessions to build on written feedback, focus on techniques for better legal analysis, develop a study schedule, provide individual PT coaching and meet other individual needs.

 * An initial CA bar exam writing diagnostic session wherein the main areas for the individual to focus in his/her preparation are identified and the tools for success are given using a past essay question as the medium.